locuoco/molecular_dynamics/README.md

 The graphics part has some dependencies on public libraries that enable the usage of modern OpenGL (Open Graphics Library):
 * [GLFW 3](https://www.glfw.org/) (Graphics Library Framework 3): an open source, multi-platform API for creating windows, contexts and managing input and events.
-* [GLEW](http://glew.sourceforge.net/) (OpenGL Extension Wrangler): a cross-platform library that include core and extended OpenGL functionalities.
+* [GLEW](http://glew.sourceforge.net/) (OpenGL Extension Wrangler): a cross-platform library that includes core and extended OpenGL functionalities.
 * [FreeType](https://freetype.org/): an OpenGL library to render fonts (used in `font.hpp`).

 These dependencies are required only for these header files: